turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-static-exception/index.md

 ## Step 5: View polices for the storage account

-Now that you are are viewing the **Resource Detail** for the selected bucket, you can create an exception for this resource.
+Now that you are are viewing the **Resource Detail** for the selected storage account, you can create an exception for this resource.
 To do that you will create a new policy setting.
 Select the **Policies** sub-tab and click the green **New Policy Setting** button.

 <p><img alt="switch-to-policies" src="/images/docs/guardrails/getting-started/getting-started-azure/create-static-exception/policies-sub-tab.png"/></p>